Exploring the sequence length bottleneck in the Transformer for Image Captioning: Experiments

 \subsection{Computational Perspective}

 The expansion mechanism does not introduce much additional computational cost as the GPU performs a single tensor multiplication in the forward step regardless of any given expansion coefficient $N_E$ and the backward step ensures the cost is not propagated to the remaining and more expensive parts of the network.
-In particular, the overall design ensures that the expansion mechanism affects only the matrix multiplication which means that at no point the expanded sequence is fed into a fully connected layer (such as the Feed Forward layer).
-This allows our model to exploit the advantages of a longer input sequence without the computational burden of the scenario in which the input sequence length is actually multiplied.
-For example, even in the case of our highest expansion coefficient configuration (Static Exp $N_E = 64$ and Dynamic Exp $N_E = 16$) the training time cost in our ablation model is barely doubled in case of a single Tesla K80.
+In particular, the overall design involves limited size matrix multiplications, in particular at no point the expanded sequence is fed into a fully connected layer (such as the Feed Forward layer).
+This allows our model to exploit the advantages of a longer input sequence without the computational burden of the scenario in which the input sequence length is actually increased throghout the whole network.
+In fact, even in the case of the highest coefficients configuration (Static Exp $N_E = 64$ and Dynamic Exp $N_E = 16$) the training time cost in the ablation model is barely doubled in the least efficient computational case of a single Tesla K80.